 The fructooligosaccharides in yacon resist digestion as they move through your stomach — you lack the enzymes to break them down.

-But the beneficial bacteria in your gut do have the enzymes to digest FOS, and they’re more than happy to use FOS as a food source.
-Eating yacon syrup provides a prebiotic effect, feeding all those gut microflora and helping to improve overall gut health[*].
+But the beneficial bacteria in your gut have the enzymes to digest FOS, and they’re more than happy to use FOS as a food source.
+Consuming yacon syrup provides a prebiotic effect, feeding all those gut microflora and helping to improve overall gut health[*].

-Not only that, but when your gut bacteria digest the FOS in yacon syrup, they produce short-chain fatty acids that fight inflammation and protect your gut lining from damage.
+Not only that, but when your gut bacteria digest the FOS in yacon, they produce short-chain fatty acids that fight inflammation and protect your gut lining from damage.
 Short-chain fatty acids may also speed up your metabolism[*].

 Yacon may have beneficial effects on obesity.
 A single study in humans found that when obese women with insulin resistance took yacon syrup daily, they saw decreases in body weight, waist circumference, and body mass index[*].